ucsdlib/workshops/_posts/2016-01-04-r-programming.markdown

 ## Website:

-Set up and course topics can be found on the (website)[http://ucsdlib.github.io/win2016-gps-intro-R/].
+Set up and course topics can be found on the [website](http://ucsdlib.github.io/win2016-gps-intro-R/).
 Any notebooks and links to the collaborative notetaking can be found there as well.
-We are using (Software Carpentry materials)[http://software-carpentry.org/lessons/] for this class.
+We are using [Software Carpentry materials](http://software-carpentry.org/lessons/) for this class.

 ## Description